 Higher rate increases are recommended for states where past cumulative rate increases below 55% have been approved.
 Reduced benefit options (RBOs) may be selected to help manage the impact of the rate increase.

-Analysis by the MSA Team resulted in the recommended rate increase being consistent with that resulting from the actuarially justified Texas and Minnesota approaches.
+Analysis by the MSA Team resulted in the recommended rate increase being consistent with that resulting from the actuarially justified MSA approach.
 The recommended rate increases are below the increases that would have resulted from the lifetime loss ratio approach and the rate stability rules.

 Background

-The MSA Team was formed to assist the Long-Term Care Insurance (EX) Task Force in developing a consistent national approach for reviewing LTCI rates, which results in actuarially appropriate increases being granted by the states in a timely manner and eliminates cross-state rate subsidization.
+The MSA Team was formed to assist in developing and implementing a consistent national approach for reviewing LTCI rates, which results in actuarially appropriate increases being granted by the states in a timely manner and eliminates cross-state rate subsidization.

 The members are: [List names and state of members].
 Starting in the first half of 2020, the MSA Team accepted rate increase proposals as part of a pilot program.
 The MSA Review became operational on [insert date].